cysouw/diathesis/text/c10_participle.md

 - Der Zug ist seit drei Stunden verspätet.
 :::

 A similar situation arises with reflexive anticausative verbs like *schließen* 'to close' (see [@sec:reflexive-anticausative]).
 Such verbs occur in transitive constructions, which allow for an intransitive *Zustandspassiv* with *sein* [@next a].
-Alternatively, such verbs have an intransitive usage with a reflexive pronouns with a *haben* Perfect [@next b].
-In effect, there are two different Perfect constructions for the intransitive usage, one with *haben* and a reflexive pronoun [@next b] and one with *sein* without a reflexive pronoun [@next a].
+Alternatively, such verbs have an intransitive usage with a reflexive pronouns with a *haben* perfect [@next b].
+In effect, there are two different perfect constructions for the intransitive usage, one with *haben* and a reflexive pronoun [@next b] and one with *sein* without a reflexive pronoun [@next a].

 ::: ex
 a.
 Ich schließe den Schrank. \